misskey-dev/misskey/README.md

 <h3 align="left">Interface</h3>
 <p align="justify">
-Highly customizable UI for your taste.
-We understand no UI fits for everyone.
-Make your graceful home by editing, adjusting layouts of timeline, and placing widgets.
+Customize the UI to your own tastes!
+No UI will work for everyone, so Misskey is completely customizable.
+Make Misskey *yours* by editing the style, adjusting timeline layouts, and placing widgets.
 </p>

 ---